AubinABADIE/LearnTogether/README.md

 ### \#CREATEDDEPARTMENT
-The server responds to a #CREATEDEPARTMENT injonction from the client by sending this.
+The server responds to a #CREATEDEPARTMENT injunction from the client by sending this.
 Arguments :
 - mess : String with the result of the action.
 *Usage*: `#CREATEDDEPARTMENT {mess}`